marcius02/rentingCar/docs/PRA/PRA#06-FullStack_ Renting Car_V1.1.md

 1. **CSS Theme Injection**: Implement dynamic theme injection for the frontend using techniques outlined in [mathsWeb](https://github.com/AlbertProfe/mathsWeb).
 2. **Java-Based Authentication**: Add JWT-based authentication using Spring Security, as demonstrated in [easyLearning](https://github.com/AlbertProfe/easyLearning).
-3. **AWS Cognito Authentication**: Integrate AWS Cognito for user authentication and authorization.
+3. **AWS Cognito Authentication**: Integrate AWS Cognito for user authentication and authorization [authReactCognito](https://github.com/AlbertProfe/authReactCognito): React TS Cognito AWS auth.
 4. **Map with Tracking or Position of Cars and Delegations**: Utilize the Leaflet library to display interactive maps showing car locations and rental agency branches, with optional real-time tracking.
 5. **Deploy with Docker, AWS ECS, and GitHub Actions**.
 To deploy with Docker, AWS ECS, and GitHub Actions:
    1. first containerize your application by creating a Dockerfile.
 Build and tag your Docker image, then push it to Amazon ECR (Elastic Container Registry).